The Ways in Which a Second Passport Can Help

 Consider the example of Venezuela.
 The country is in the midst of a devastating economic crisis; inflation is out of control and people can’t afford groceries.
 Thousands of Venezuelans are looking to flee the country.
 Due to the large amounts of visa applications, international embassies began to close their doors to Venezuelans and rejected visa applications.

-Venezuelans who did manage to escape to neighboring countries were once again met with another economic crisis and more political instability.
+Venezuelans who did manage to escape to neighbouring countries were once again met with another economic crisis and more political instability.

 Venezuelans that had a second passport were able to use them to get visas to other countries without any trouble; a second passport served as life insurance.